mhausenblas/using-client-go/README.md

 [Using Go dep as a project maintainer](https://hackernoon.com/using-go-dep-as-a-project-maintainer-641d1f3006d7) before you proceed.

+Note also, if you want to contribute a snippet, we're using [Bats](https://github.com/sstephenson/bats) for testing.

 ### Kubernetes cluster

 The snippets assume that you have a Kubernetes cluster running.